ee-leaf

 You can make your own beer with little effort and a fraction of the cost of commercial beer.
 This simple method uses just one fermenting process, so only one brewing container is needed.

-Large, reusable two-liter plastic pop bottles are used to bottle the beer, saving the work of washing, bottling, and capping 60 – 70 regular-size glass bottles.
+If you’ve ever wondered how to make beer at home, this home beer making recipe is a good place to start.
+Large, reusable two liter plastic pop bottles are used to bottle the beer, saving the work of washing, bottling, and capping 60 – 70 regular-size glass bottles.

 And with every batch, you’re sparing the environment the impact of manufacturing 60 – 70 aluminum cans or glass bottles.